midonet/midonet/docs/actors-model.md

 If the ARP Cache has an entry for a requested IP address, it returns it immediately.
 If it does not, it records the waiting actor and the address it's waiting on, and produces an ARP request and instructs the `SimulationController` to emit it.
-If it's notified by `MidostoreClient` of an entry for an outstanding address, it sends that entry to every actor waiting for it.
-If it receives an ARP reply from the `Router` object, it updates Midostore with the data from that reply and sends it to any actors waiting on it.
+If Midostore is notified of an entry for an outstanding address, it sends that entry to every actor waiting for it.
+When `MidostoreClient` receives an ARP reply from the `Router` object, it updates the ARP Cache with the data from that reply and sends it to any actors waiting on it.

 ## Chains